 And it’s actually saved my a** on multiple occasions, from being confined to my cruise ship cabin for having gastro (we’re friends, I feel like that’s not too much information), and getting my money back, to insurance covering my shopping spree in Venice when Turkish Airlines lost my bags (note to airlines: you can lose my bags any day if you’re going to outfit me with a brand new Italian wardrobe!).

 Fortunately, I’ve never broken any bones, or needed to be hospitalized, but ask Mar, who broke her arm in South Africa and ended with a plate on her left shoulder and a bill that exceeded $20,000.

 Thankfully she also knows that travel insurance can save your a** and her very comprehensive premium Allianz insurance covered the whole bill directly for her.

 Travel is freaking awesome, but it’s not worth going broke!

 Pst!
 If you join one of our Solo Female Travelers trips, travel insurance is mandatory.

 Best Travel Insurance Companies

-However it’s worth noting that the best travel insurance will differ for each traveler, depending on the nature, style, and length of their trip.
-It is also different if you work and travel, you have a remote or online job and choose to do it outside of your home country (so you are technically and expat) or your job requires you to travel.
-Lastly, it is also not the same if you are in the travel industry.
+It’s worth noting that the best travel insurance will differ for each traveler, depending on the nature, style, and length of their trip.
+It is also different if you work and travel, you have a remote or online job and choose to do it outside of your home country (so you are technically and expat), your job requires you to travel or if you are in the travel industry.

 Insurance works as a monthly subscription, and you can buy while you’re abroad.